cjpan/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 1. Summary statistics

-The code for this step is contained in the second code cell of the IPython notebook.
+The code for this step is contained in the 1st and 2nd code cells of the IPython notebook.

+There are data files for training set, validation set and testing set.
+There is no need to split training set for validation because there are independant validation set.

 I used the numpy library to calculate summary statistics of the traffic signs data set: